knative/serving/DEVELOPMENT.md

    mentioned in the sections below.
    - [Google Container Registry quickstart](https://cloud.google.com/container-registry/docs/pushing-and-pulling)
    - [Docker Hub quickstart](https://docs.docker.com/docker-hub/)
+   - If developing locally with Docker or Minikube, you can use the `-L` flag to `ko` to build and push locally (in this case, authentication is not needed)

 **Note**: You'll need to be authenticated with your `KO_DOCKER_REPO` before pushing images.
 Run `gcloud auth configure-docker` if you are using Google